sonu874/sonu874/README.md

 - 👋 Hi, I am Soumyadeep Das
-- A final year B.Tech student from the Department of Electronics and Communications Engineering at National Institute of Technology, Durgapur, West Bengal, India.
+- A B.Tech graduate from the Department of Electronics and Communications Engineering at National Institute of Technology, Durgapur, West Bengal, India.
 - 👀 I’m interested in working in the domains of Automotive Electronics, System Design for Computation problems, VLSI domain, and also Embedded Systems.
 - 🌱 I’m currently learning about Computer Organization and Architecture, Digital and Analog Electronics and VLSI Design.
 - 💞️ I’m looking to collaborate on paid internships for a duration upto 6 months.